Evans repeating rifle: Transition model

 By early 1876, Evans modified the original and began producing the so-called Transition model.
 Unlike the old model, the transition model had a walnut lower buttstock, as well as a redesigned buttplate.
 These changes improved the balance of the rifle, as well as protecting it from damage.
-Barrel markings on the transition model are as follows: “Evans Repeating Rifle Mechanic Falls Me./Pat, Dec.
+Barrel markings on the transition model are as follows: "Evans Repeating Rifle Mechanic Falls Me./Pat, Dec.
 8, 1868 & Sept.
-16, 1871”.
+16, 1871".

-it is unknown if these were Evans short or Evans long

 Transition model Evans rifles were made in the following configurations: